Lauren's New York Challenge

 Around the statue, stones were inscribed with quotes from Carroll's books.
 Here's one from the poem "The Jabberwocky."

 As I walked away from the Alice statue, I saw a little two year old girl happily running off from her parents.
-Once she got a good distance away, her dad called out, "Anna, don't go to far--a monster will eat you!"
+Once she got a good distance away, her dad called out, "Anna, don't go too far--a monster will eat you!"
 Beware the Jabberwock, my son.

 This description from the Central Park's website really says it all about Cleopatra's Needle: